top of page

 Trent Yesberg's Training Philosophy

-Our racing stable has around 20 horses in work at any one time.
-That level of activity enables us to provide hands-on care at all times, using plans individualised for each horse in work or spelling.
-Our aim is to share our space with happy, thriving horses turned out to reach their maximum potential on the racetrack. "
+Our racing stable typically has around 20 horses in work at any given time.
+This allows us to provide hands-on, individualized care for each horse, whether they are in work or spelling.
+Our goal is to create an environment where our horses can thrive, reach their full potential, and succeed on the racetrack.

 Trent's first success as a licenced harness racing trainer came with Blue Blazer, an Auckland Reactor gelding which won at Addington and Timaru as a 3 year old in 2017.
 Blue Blazer went on to more success in Australia.
 That gave Trent momentum to broaden his ownership base, and it wasn't long before Airpark Flyer was winning for him and owner Graeme Harris.
 Airpark Flyer had a stellar 2019 season, taking out the Riverton, Westport and Waikouaiti Cups, and retiring with a record of 6 wins from 15 starts out of the Ripple Creek stable.